Eyevinn/iaf-plugin-aws/README.md

 Sub-module that dispatches MediaConvert transcoding jobs.

 ### Methods
-`constructor(mediaConvertEndpoint: string, region: string, inputLocation: string, outputDestination: string, logger: winston.Logger)`
+`constructor(mediaConvertEndpoint: string, region: string, inputLocation: string, outputDestination: string, roleArn: string, playlistName: string, logger: winston.Logger)`

 Instantiates a new `MediaConverDispatcher`. logging is injected in order to avoid multiple logging objects.
+In most cases, the parameters will be passed down to the parent `AwsUploadModule`.

 `async dispatch(fileName: string)`